-The next step can be done a few ways.
-You want to attach the LED’s to the legs of the clothespin or onto popsicle sticks by having each leg on either side of the wood.
+The next step is to attach the LED’s to the legs of the clothespin by having each leg on either side of the wood.
 This will help prevent the wires touching and causing a short.
 You can simply set the LED’s there and snug them on but if you want them more secure I recommend wrapping the pins onto the wood with electrical tape.
 If you are going to get shorts in your circuit this is where they are most likely going to happen.

 You may also want to tape the wires against the body, or if you have lots of extra you can wrap it around the clothespin.
 Make sure to leave the extra dangling from the end so you can attach the battery.

 Next, take the two positive leads and tape them together with one colour of electrical tape, then repeat with a different colour for the negative leads.
 This will help you keep them organized.